Attorney General's Department (Sri Lanka): Operational functions

 Attorney General's Department provides legal assistance to the Central Government, Provincial Councils, Government Departments, Statutory Boards and other Semi Government institutions.
 Legal officers of the Department provide instructions to the Government and Governmental Institutions on Civil, Criminal, Constitutional and Commercial matters and represent the Government and Governmental Institutions for the Cases, instituted in the Supreme Court, other Courts and labor tribunals in the Island.

 Organisation

 Three main Divisions named Civil Division, Criminal Division and State Attorney Division have been established in the Department for Civil and Criminal Cases and the Establishment Division & Account Division have been established to conduct administrative work.
 In addition to those divisions, Corporation Division, EER Unit, which performs duties under Extra Emergency Regulations and Prevention of Terrorism Act, Child Abuse Cases Unit, Immigration & Emigration Unit, Public Petitions Unit and Supreme Court Unit have been established for the smooth functioning of the Attorney General's Department.

 Current attorney general

-As of May 2021, Sanjay Rajaratnam is the current attorney general of Sri Lanka, he was appointed by the Parliamentary Council approved, replacing the previous AG Dappula de Livera.
+Parinda Ranasinghe was appointed Attorney General on 12 July 2024 by President Ranil Wickremesinghe.
+He previously served as Acting Attorney General from 1 July 2024.

+Viraj Dayaratne was appointed Solicitor General on 28 November 2024 by President Anura Kumara Dissanayake.